-This was a survey meant to establish the marketing and product development responce strategies to environmental changes adapted by Saccos in Nyeri County.
-Ndubi (2006) agrees that this is an appropriate form of research, especially when the objective of the research is to gain insights into ideas, which is applicable in this case.
-A survey is also the most appropriate form of research whenever the population is big and largely homogenous (Waweru, 2002).
+Ndubi (2006) and Waweru (2002) agree that this is an appropriate form of research, especially when the objective of the research is to gain insights into ideas, which is applicable in this case.
+A survey is also the most appropriate form of research whenever the population is big and largely homogenous.
 This is the case as focus is on all the Saccos in Nyeri County.
+Thus this study was descriptive in nature.